stevensona/briskforms/README.md

 # Brisk Forms

-Free HTML form submission service for static sites.
+Free, open-source HTML form submission service for static sites.
 Keep your email address private.
-Hosted at [briskforms.com](http://briskforms.com/).
+Hosted at [briskforms.com](https://briskforms.com/).

 Submit your form to our URL and we'll forward the contents to your email.
 No database, no scripting, no cost!
 Ideal for people wishing to implement a contact form without exposing your email address on static sites such as those created with Jekyll, Pelican, or Hakyll.